asiisii/tic-tac-toe/README.md

 ## Overview and Project Goals
 The [goal](https://frontend.turing.io/projects/module-1/tic-tac-toe-solo.html) of this solo project I did for Mod1 at [Turing School of Software and Design](https://turing.io/) is to build a Tic Tac Toe game from scratch using HTML, CSS, and Vanilla Javascript.

-### Learning Goals
+### Why was this project created?
-Solidify and demonstrate your understanding of:
+To solidify and demonstrate the understanding of:
 1. writing clean and DRY HTML, CSS, and JS
 2. understand the difference between the data model and how the data is displayed on the DOM
 3. the interaction between multiple class files
 4. implementation of client-side data persistence by utilizing JSON and localStorage

 ## Features
+Tic Tac Toe has user input for player one and player two name.
 ## How does this work?
 ## Want to contribute?
 ### Technologies Used